-A seroma is characterized by an accumulation of fluid below the skin.
+A seroma is an accumulation of fluid below the skin which can occur anywhere in the body.
 It is a common complication that can occur after any surgery, and usually develops close to the surgical scar.
-This built-up fluid is more common after surgeries in which the skin and fat tissue have been cut and manipulated, such as in plastic surgery, abdominoplasty, liposuction, breast surgeries or after a c-section delivery.
-However, they are the result of inflammation, and not caused by the procedure itself.
+This built-up fluid is more common after surgeries in which the skin and fat tissue have been cut and manipulated, which can happen in plastic surgery, abdominoplasty, liposuction, breast surgeries or after a c-section delivery.

 A small seroma is usually reabsorbed naturally into the body within 10 to 21 days.
 However, in some cases, the doctor may need to carry out a small procedure which consists of inserting a syringe under the skin and removing the excess fluid.